Valsorim98/Internship/Task1/README.md

 > # This is a documentation file for Task1:

+The project runs from main function in main.py.

 Create Task1 folder and main.py, database.json, tokens_base.py, io_controller.py, card_reader.py, access_control.py.

 Create a card reader constructor and a connection to the reader.